 When you are an expat and you are living and/or working in the Netherlands, a basic health insurance is mandatory.
 This basic health insurance covers the costs of (unexpected) medical care.
 Such as consulting a General Practitioner, hospital treatment and medication.

-An additional insurance is optionally and covers dental care at a higher monthly premium for example.
+An additional insurance is optional and covers dental care at a higher monthly premium for example.
 You can put together your own healthcare insurance, based on your medical needs.

 When am I required to obtain a Dutch mandatory health insurance?

 When you have arrived in The Netherlands, you must choose and close a mandatory health insurance within 4 months.
 It is not possible to take a health insurance without a residence permit.

 What is covered by a basic health insurance?

 A basic health insurance covers the most essential medical care:

 With UnitedConsumers, you will receive up to 10% discount on the mandatory health insurance from VGZ.
 Do you want to apply for our health insurance, please contact us at email@example.com or let us call you back for free.

 If you are not insured, you will receive a letter from the Healthcare Institute (Zorginstituut Nederland), reminding you to apply for mandatory health insurance.
 If you do not enroll with a health insurance within three months, you will have to pay a penalty.